 Montello is a very small city located in the state of Wisconsin.
 With a population of 1,456 people and two constituent neighborhoods, Montello is the 287th largest community in Wisconsin.

-The per capita income in Montello in 2010 was $22,033, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $88,132 for a family of four.
+The per capita income in Montello in 2010 was $20,711, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
+This equates to an annual income of $82,844 for a family of four.

 The people who call Montello home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montello residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Montello include Irish, Polish, Norwegian, and English.

 The most common language spoken in Montello is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Tagalog and Spanish.